Purity for flat cohomology: The prime to the characteristic aspects of the main result

 to positive characteristic.
-Indeed, the isomorphism in degree $i = 2\dim(R)$ is induced by the cycle class map $\underline{\bZ/n\bZ}(-\dim(R)) \ra \cH^{2\dim(R)}_\fm(-, \bZ/n\bZ)$, which one first argues to be injective as in \cite{Fuj02}*{2.3.1}.
+Indeed, the isomorphism in degree $i = 2\dim(R)$ is induced by the cycle class map

+which one first argues to be injective as in \cite{Fuj02}*{Lemma 2.3.1}.
 The bijectivity then becomes the matter of bounding the nonzero stalk of the target, which may be done after passing to $\wh{R}^\flat_\infty$.
 The vanishing in degrees $i \neq 2\dim(R)$ reduces to positive characteristic as in the proof of \Cref{abs-coh-pur}.

 \remi Another way to pass to the tilt, without using \Cref{baby-tilting}, is to use diamonds developed in \cite{Sch17}.
 Namely, we consider the ``punctured adic spectrum'' of $R_\infty$ defined as